broberts23/terrateamlab/README.md

 ## The Overview

-This side side-project is an experiment/testing of the Terrateam GitOps workflow My primary focus will be completed certifications and I'll work on this on Saturday nights (with a few beers :rolf:) and any free time I might get on Sunday.
+This side side-project is an experiment/testing of the Terrateam GitOps workflow My primary focus will be completed certifications and I'll work on this on Saturday nights (with a few beers :rofl:) and any free time I might get on Sunday.

 ## The Plan